Chhat2206/Retro-Brick-Breaker/README.md

   - **Solution**: Rewrite every function to connect it to threads instead of being interdependent to other non-related states.

 ### Persistent Pause Menu
-- **Issue**: The pause menu remained in place when the game screen was moved.
+- **Issue**: The pause menu remained in place when the game screen was moved and did not show the game menu when minimized and reopened.
   - **Solution**: Resolved by adjusting the position of the pause menu based on the game screen's position, and utilizing the game scene as the primary scene.

 ### Score Freeze